hapijs/joi/README.md

 ### `string()`

 Generates a schema object that matches a string data type.
+Note that empty strings are not allowed by default and must be enabled with `allow('')`.

 Supports the same methods of the [`any()`](#any) type.